 Further in the discovery process are depositions of relevant parties.
 Depositions are when the other side gets to ask you questions under oath, without being in a courtroom.

 Throughout discovery and before trial, there is an opportunity for additional settlement.
 Again, if no settlement is reached, the case will proceed to trial.
 The duration of the trial can be months to years long, depending on the complexity.
 During trial each side will present their case for an outcome to be decided.

 Contact Us for Assistance Today

-If you are considering filing a personal injury suit in Florida, the Leifer Law Firm can help you.
+If you are considering filing a personal injury suit in Florida, Leifer & Ramirez can help you.
 Our experienced personal injury attorneys can handle your case from intake to trial.
 Contact us today for your free consultation.